imhicihu/Chapman-documentary/README.md

 # README # [![Bitbucket issues](https://img.shields.io/badge/issues-closed-green.svg)]()

-This README would normally document whatever steps are necessary to get your application up and running.
+This README describe the workflow in the tridimensionalization of a patagonian cemetery.
+Involves photogrammetry, historical sound & video restoration from Anne Chapman-Ana Montes documentary, circa 1977.

 ### What is this repository for? ###

 * Quick summary
-* Version
+* Version 1.01

 ### How do I get set up? ###